JordiIctech/Guidelines-and-Tutorials/README.md

 # Guidelines-and-Tutorials
-Everything I need to remember will be summarized and explained here.
+Everything I that was learned will be written here.

 <span style="color:blue">some *blue* text</span>